Twinkal-shah/email-finder-frontend-dashboard/PROFILE_ISSUE_FIX.md

-# Fix for Profile Display Issue
+# Fix for Profile Display Issue - UPDATED

 ## Problem Summary
 Your application is showing: